MikoAlterra/alterraterminallogo/readme.md

-custom alterra terminal logo made for a discord theme
+Custom logo made for the Fallout 4 Terminal theme - Bates